He4eT/elseifplayer/README.md

 ## License

-ElseIFPlayer is released under the MIT License.
+ElseIFPlayer is distributed under the MIT License.
-However, it is important to note that while using ElseIFPlayer, you must also adhere to the licenses of the interpreters listed on the [Emglken page](https://github.com/curiousdannii/emglken#included-projects).
+However, please remember to respect the licenses of the interpreters listed on the
+[Emglken page](https://github.com/curiousdannii/emglken#included-projects).